 Although EDU’s valuation multiples (P/E, Price/Sales) indicates high expectations, when we compare EDU’s valuation to its competitor, TAL Education Group, the stock does not indicate extreme overvaluation (on a relative basis).
-Analyst will pay close attention to what extent EDU is able to keep on growing its revenue & evaluate whether the stock is over/undervalued.
+Analysts will pay close attention to what extent EDU is able to keep on growing its revenue and evaluate whether the stock is over or undervalued.
 We saw this when EDU’s share price took a hit following the recent Q1 results.

 Looking at the balance sheet, we can conclude that EDU has a strong financial position.
 While reporting solid growth figures, it does not do so by taking on lots of debts.
-It’s debt ratio is 57%, while the current assets are mostly cash or short-term investments in commercial products (from Chinese banks).
-The companies holds over 65% of its’ assets in cash.
+Its debt ratio is 57%, while the current assets are mostly cash or short-term investments in commercial products (from Chinese banks).
+The company holds over 65% of its assets in cash.

 Debt / Equity